briancharlow/briancharlow/README.md

 - 👋 Hi, I’m @briancharlow
-- 👀 I’m interested in software development, great experiences and everything in between
+- 👀 I’m interested in software development, Testing, CI/CD, Cloud Services, scalable code, great experiences and everything in between
-- 🌱 I’m currently learning how to use recommendation models in ecommerce sites
+- 🌱 I’m currently learning how to increase scalability and optimiozation in applications using cloud services like AWS
 - 💞️ I’m looking to collaborate on any interesting applications for fun or for the market
 - 📫 How to reach me email- briankyalo416@gmail.com
 - 😄 Pronouns: He/Him/His